man-singh-mti/void_poc_integration/Docs/void.md

 * [ ] Validate command responses from both temperature and void modules under various conditions.
 * [ ] Perform end-to-end system testing with simulated and, if possible, live data.
 * [ ] Document system behavior and performance characteristics.
-* [ ] Address any remaining items from Section 12.2 POC Validation and Testing.
+* [ ] Address any remaining validation and testing tasks.

 -----